Paywatch

 Overview of Mandatory Employee Benefits in the Philippines

 The Philippine government mandates several key employee benefits that every company must provide.
 These benefits are designed to protect the welfare of workers and ensure they have access to healthcare, financial assistance, and housing.
-Below is a comprehensive overview of the main benefits that HR managers must incorporate into their company's policies.
+Below is a comprehensive overview of the statutory benefits that HR managers must incorporate into their company's policies.

 1. Social Security System (SSS)